Bird and Wildlife Photography

 Lochan an Ais Assynt

-Our next location was to the Stac Pollaidh viewpoint, it was here that I captured some of the best atmospheric photos of the trip.
-Conditions were not ideal, a strong wind driving rain clad clouds across the sky, this meant that we would get wet at regular intervals but produced some exquisite lighting on the scene, so all it entailed was, pick a composition, then wait for the weather conditions to provide the lighting conditions that you wanted.
+Our next location was to the Stac Pollaidh viewpoint.
+Conditions were not ideal, a strong wind driving rain clad clouds across the sky, this meant that we would get wet at regular intervals but produced some exquisite lighting on the scene.

 Assynt, Beinn an Eoin, Landscape, Loch Lurgainn, Mountains, Scotland, Scottish Highlands, Stac Pollaidh, tony-tomlinson-photography, winter